nommiin/ImGui_GM/README.md

 - `ImGui.InputText` -> `string`
 - `ImGui.Button` -> `boolean`

-The goal is to have most functions in the `ImGui::` namespace exposed to GML, ideally with direct calls to the ImGui functions
+The goal is to have most functions in the `ImGui::` namespace exposed to GML, ideally with direct calls to the ImGui functions (maybe auto generated?)